-Thanks for visiting my blog.
-My name is Mary, and this is me...
+Thanks for stopping by.
+My name is Mary, and this is actually the home of my first original blog.

 We live on a farm in Oregon, this is a big part of our lives... though not our "real" jobs.